Hifumi1337/Gotta-Catch-em-All-Room/README.md

 Using **ssh username@{Machine-IP}** you'l be able to log into as a user.

-After logging into ssh with the provided credentials, traverse to the home directory.
+After logging into ssh with the provided credentials, traverse to the user's directory.

 You should see a compressed folder that needs to be unzipped?
 Let's unzip it!